bkesterbyld/fabulous-oregano/content/pages/index.md

     title: Learn about our solutions
     subtitle: >-
-      Bitdomains drive security and efficiency in supply chain collaboration, privacy compliance, application unification and other modern challenges
+      Bitdomains drive security and efficiency in supply chain collaboration, privacy compliance, application unification and other modern data management challenges
     actions:
       - label: Solutions
         url: /solutions